Survey Plans: Introduction

 While there are a variety of plan types that ultimately form the Land Surveys Directory, the most common are subdivision plans.
 These plans relate to the changing boundaries of a surface or mineral parcel of land.
 Common uses for subdivision plans are residential lot developments and new roads.

-Check out the Help area of our website for more information on the different policies, acts and regulations that govern our provision of these services.
+Visit the Acts and Regulations page for more information on the different policies, acts and regulations that govern our provision of these services.